08.09.07

 2) He sentenced to death not only murderers and rapists, but even corrupted politicians, burglars and stalkers.
 Yes, those are all nasty deeds, but do these people really deserve to DIE?
 Everybody should get a second chance in life, Kira didn’t allow it.

-2. Better_than_L_and_Kira_Combined said,
+2. Better_than_L_and_Kira_Combined says:

 I have to admit that I was upset with the end result in Death Note.
 I actually wanted Kira to get away with it and create his ideal utopia.
 Of course, when I think about it, Light really did become corrupt with the power that he was given, but some part of me really wanted to see him do it.
 If only he had just given Mikami (I think that was his name) a piece of the Deathnote to write on instead of having to deal with the whole fake Deathnote thing.
 Part of the reason why I want Kira to have won is because I feel that he was cheated in the end.

-3. saeed said,
+3. saeed says:

 when L died i stopped watching the show but then i was couris about the end so i continued it and the end was pethitic the part at the end wich i hated is that ryuk killed light and the flows in lights final plan is that he put his complete trust in mikami if i was him and had the death note i will act like i trust my Follwers but i will have a back up plan that will Grantee my victory and when i saw ryuk flying in the end i thought they will do a second season for death note and what was heart breaking is L’s death i actually cried because before his death he said to light ” you are my best friend ” that was heartbreaking T_T

-4. Yin said,
+4. Yin says:

 the further of the death note portrayed light as “second coming of jesus”